mbgimot/CV/README.md

 - Leaving finance to study software development so my career can be aligned with my long term vision of the world to come

 #### Thrives Under Pressure
 I'm one of those annoying people whom thrives under pressure, which can be pretty exhausting at times!
-For some counterintuitive reason, I actually enjoy being under the gun and stressed.
-It became obvious at secondary school when I was in the middle sets of my classes and was seriously underperforming, struggling to get C's.
-My headmaster controversially put me in top sets and within a year I was one of the school's top scholars.
-This trend has been displayed throughout my professional life as I converted all three investment banking internships (Goldman Sachs - Spring , JP Morgan - Summer, Barclays Capital - Autumn)to offers.
+For some counterintuitive reason, I actually enjoy being under the gun.
+My desire to challenge myself has been displayed throughout my professional life as I converted all three investment banking internships (Goldman Sachs - Spring , JP Morgan - Summer, Barclays Capital - Autumn) to offers.
 Thereafter, at my full time role at Barclays capital, my ability to execute split second trades was heralded.
 More recently, in the past six months I've taken on a role as a CCO for a rapidly growing startup, taken steps to build my own startup and have been immersing myself in software development ahead of Makers Academy.

 #### A People's Person
 During university I ran an event management business that was razor focused on relationship management - my ability to connect with people has been a source of continuos strength.
 Further along the line, at Barclays Capital I was the youngest in the investment bank to have a roster of CEOs & CFOs as my clients and was placed on the Global Action Committee (GAC).
 At the GAC I was responsible for liaising with peers and juniors on working conditions, technology and various initiatives including our annual charity ball.

 #### Attention to Detail
 I believe attention to detail is paramount to success in software development and is a skill I have highly appreciated during my tenure at Barclays Capital.
-Super competitive trades were won or lost at less than 0.1bps (0.001%) and given the massive trade sizes, getting the fine-print wrong could of been explosive.
+Super competitive trades were won or lost at less than 0.1bps (0.001%) apart and given the massive trade sizes, getting the fine-print wrong could of been explosive.
 My attention to detail within trading meant that I was given some of the world's largest banks as clients (ABN Amro, ING, Rabobank) where I perpetually outperformed peers.

 #### Additional Skills